Great Barrington, Massachusetts: Recent history

 The town was the site of an F4 tornado around 7:00 pm on Memorial Day, May 29, 1995.
 The tornado killed three people and caused damage in the area.

 On July 24, 2009, Great Barrington was named an Appalachian Trail Community by application and acceptance by the Appalachian Trail Conservancy.

 On June 1, 2010, a new fire station was opened for the Great Barrington Fire Department, located on Route 7.
 The new fire station replaced the old one, on Castle Street.
 It had deteriorated and was too small for the growing needs of the fire department.
 The new $9.1 million facility was planned as a center for community events such as elections.
 It serves as the hub for emergency operations in southern Berkshire County.

 The town celebrated its 250th anniversary with a large parade on July 10, 2011.
 Other events celebrating the 250th anniversary were held throughout the year as well.

 The "Main Street Reconstruction Project" was launched in 2011, involving major improvements along Main Street between Saint James Place and Cottage Street.
 The plan elements include new pavement, new sidewalks, sewer and utility improvements, and the removal of the large pear trees that span Main Street, to be replaced with a much wider array of trees of varying sizes and growth habits.
 The project had finished its design phase as of 2012, and construction was to be completed in 2016.

+In 2023 the town made national news after plainclothes police conducted a search of the WEB DuBois Regional Middle School based on an anonymous tip that someone in the school possessed a copy of the book Gender Queer: A Memoir.